-- Signage must not be placed on the west side of Colstoun Road in close vicinity to established food premises, nor more than one hour before the commencement of the food truck event; and - 2.
-The applicant shall be responsible for the cleanliness of the public toilets on Ashfield Reserve during the operating times of the event.
+- Signage must not be placed on the west side of Colstoun Road in close vicinity to established food premises, nor be placed more than one hour before the commencement of the food truck event nor use the term "Bassendean"; - 2.
+The applicant shall be responsible for the cleanliness of the public toilets on Ashfield Reserve during the operating times of the event; - 3.
+The markets are to comply with Council Policy 2.15 Single Use Plastics and Balloons; and - 4.
+The markets are not to accommodate Parked Mobile Food Vendors that sell pizzas, kebabs or other products that in the opinion of the Town is materially similar to those foods.